-- If your previous year's tax did not exceed €1,000, the tax office can exempt you from submitting advance VAT returns.
+- If your VAT for the previous year did not exceed €1,000, the tax office may exempt you from submitting advance VAT returns

 - If there was a surplus in your favor of more than € 7,500 for the previous calendar year, you can choose the calendar month as the advance return period instead of the calendar quarter.

-expected tax in the year of foundation.
-For this purpose, it is necessary to determine the expected VAT payment burden or the expected input tax surplus in the year of the start-up as part of a forecast.
-If the tax is expected to be more than € 7,500, you must file advance returns for each calendar month.
+If you are starting a new business activity, the pre-notification period is determined by the expected tax in the year of foundation.
+To do this, you need to determine the expected VAT payable or the expected input tax surplus in the year of start-up as part of a forecast.
+If the tax is expected to be more than € 7,500, you must submit advance returns for each calendar month.
 If the tax is not expected to exceed € 7,500, you must submit advance returns to the tax office for each calendar quarter.
-If the surplus for the current calendar year is expected to be more than € 7,500, you can choose the calendar month as the advance return period instead of the calendar quarter.
+If a surplus of more than € 7,500 is expected for the current calendar year, you can choose the calendar month as the advance return period instead of the calendar quarter

 You must submit the advance return electronically to the tax office no later than the 10th day after the end of the advance return period (quarter, month).